Safe Return to In-Person Instruction and Continuity of Services Plan

 - Development of the initial re-entry plan for 2020-2021 included participation and feedback from a variety of stakeholders.
 SPS created four work groups focused on Health, Safety, Social/Emotional Learning Supports and Operations; Learning Development and Support; Equity and Diversity; and Communications and Partnerships.
 In total, 75 teachers, principals, administrators and community representatives contributed to the plan to safely re-open schools.

-- At the required 6 month review date (December 23, 2021), SPS engaged with members of the work groups, PTA Council, student representatives, and legal counsel to review modifications to the plan.
+- At the required six-month review date (December 23, 2021), SPS engaged with members of the work groups, PTA Council, student representatives, and legal counsel to review modifications to the plan.

-- SPS worked closely with the Centers for Disease Control and Prevention, which visited SPS several times to study the district’s successful mitigation efforts.
+- During the early stages of the pandemic, SPS worked closely with the Centers for Disease Control and Prevention, which visited SPS several times to study the district’s successful mitigation efforts.